aws/amazon-chime-sdk-ios/README.md

     ```
     $ pod init
     ```
-3. Edit the `Podfile` to include `AmazonChimeSDK-Bitcode` into your project if you need bitcode:
+3. Edit the `Podfile` to include `AmazonChimeSDK` into your project:
     ```
     target 'YourTarget' do
-        pod 'AmazonChimeSDK-Bitcode'
+        pod 'AmazonChimeSDK'
         ...
     end
     ```
-    If you don't need bitcode, you can add `AmazonChimeSDK-No-Bitcode` instead:
+    If you don't need video and content share functionality, or software video codec support, you can use `AmazonChimeSDKMediaNoVideoCodecs` to reduce size:
     ```
     target 'YourTarget' do
-        pod 'AmazonChimeSDK-No-Bitcode'
+        pod 'AmazonChimeSDKMediaNoVideoCodecs'
         ...
     end
     ```
-    If you don't need video and content share functionality, or software video codec support, you can use `AmazonChimeSDKMediaNoVideoCodecs-Bitcode` for bitcode support or `AmazonChimeSDKMediaNoVideoCodecs-No-Bitcode` to reduce size:
-    ```
-    target 'YourTarget' do
-        pod 'AmazonChimeSDKMediaNoVideoCodecs-Bitcode'
-        ...
-    end
-    ```
 4. (Optional) If you want to use background blur and replacement features, add:
     ```
     target 'YourTarget' do
-      pod 'AmazonChimeSDKMachineLearning-Bitcode'
-      ...
-    end
-    ```
-    If you don't need bitcode, you can add `AmazonChimeSDKMachineLearning-No-Bitcode` instead:
-    ```
-    target 'YourTarget' do
-        pod 'AmazonChimeSDKMachineLearning-No-Bitcode'
+      pod 'AmazonChimeSDKMachineLearning'
       ...
     end
     ```
 5. Then run the following command to install pods: